Here are four simple ways we make our Huemans feel like they belong:

 1. We create a welcoming experience for our employees.

 We want our new employees to feel like they are a Hueman as soon as they are hired.
 On their first day, new employees arrive at a desk full of welcome cards.
-Our Huemans write personal, handwritten note cards to let the new employees know we are excited they are part of our team.
+Personal, handwritten note cards let new employees know we are excited they are part of our team.
 Great joy comes from reading these cards and it's always a pleasant surprise!

 During Hueman's employee orientation, our new employees learn far more than just the need-to-knows from the HR manual.
 We, of course, discuss how to best function in the job, and we also dedicate the time to talk about our company history and what makes us who we are.
 We share information regarding the committees we have and how to join one.
 Most importantly, we share our core values with them to create a connection with those values.
 Our orientation series continues for 90 days where they meet with different leaders within our organization to learn about the heart of Hueman.